twalker/sine5/readme.md

-x get a d3 real-time chart going with websockets x get Arduino working x get node talking to Arduino
-- connect and communicate with proximity sensor
-- map proximity data to sound frequency data
+x get a d3 real-time chart going with websockets x get Arduino working x get node talking to Arduino x connect and communicate with proximity sensor x map proximity data to sound frequency data
 - volume: choose sensor and visualize data

 ###TOCLEAN:

 - x axis of chart should reflect something useful, or nothing
 - ui for controls
+- proximity sensor reading is course, slow, and kinda sucks

 ###TOLEARN: